stuerp/foo_midi/README.md

 v3.2.0.0-alpha2, 2025-09-xx

+- New: Option "Use SecretSauce with GS" to always use the SecretSauce player with a GS MIDI file.
 - Improved: The SecretSauce player keeps trying to play files that cause the host to stop early f.e. because of an unsupported SysEx.

 You can read the full history [here](docs/History.md).